syncfusion-content/blazor-docs/blazor/diagram/nodes/interaction.md

 A node can be select at runtime by using the [Select](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_Select_System_Object_System_Nullable_System_Boolean__) method and clear the selection in the diagram using the [ClearSelection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_ClearSelection).

-> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
 It is available in preview mode.
-Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/nodes/interaction)
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 The following code explains how to select and clear selection in the diagram.